-Walking will get you where you need to go.
-But it’s also a great form of exercise now that the weather is getting warmer, and the days are getting longer.
+Walking gets you where you need to go.
+But it’s also a great form of exercise.

 It’s joint-friendly, and it’s a low-intensity way to burn fat and maintain weight.
 But there are some steps to take before you head out the door for your walk, so you can help prevent injuries.

 First – make sure you’re hydrated.
 Drink water throughout the day, and really kick it into gear a few hours before taking your steps.
 Hydration helps your joints, prevents muscle cramps, and maintains body temperature.